 - Press candied almonds along the bottom or top edge of frosted cakes and cupcakes as a delicious, beautiful edible decoration.

 - Sprinkle a handful of sugared spiced almonds onto salads for a sweet crunch.
-You can swap them for the candied nuts in this holiday pear salad, this persimmon one, or even replace the sliced almonds in this simple green salad.
+You can swap them for the candied nuts in this pear gorgonzola salad, this persimmon one, or even replace the sliced almonds in this green salad.

 - Add roughly chopped sugared almonds to ice cream and sundaes.